MaidulHasan/OrbSpider/README.md

 # OrbSpider
-OrbSpider is a Spider (web scraper) built using scrapy and scrapy-selenium.
+OrbSpider is a Spider (web scraper), built using scrapy and scrapy-selenium.
 --------------------------------------------------------------------------
    This project covers almost every frequently used action and process of Web scraping (using scrapy & selenium).
-   So if needed you can use it for reference.
+   So if needed, you can use it for reference.

-   I hope my work helps some people at least to some degree.
+   I hope my work helps some people, at least to some degree.

    Fork & Star the repository if you like it!
 TIA.....
 Hope you have a great day.
 --------------------------------------------------------------------------